← Home

 The Naive Version

-My first attempt: find the aircraft with the smallest dist_km and point the camera at it.
+My first attempt was exactly what it sounds like: find the aircraft with the smallest dist_km and point the camera at it.

 Naive closest target (jitter)